michellepace/word-document-corrector-claude/notebook-workflow-visualised.md

-## Notebook Workflow Picture
+## Notebook Workflow Visualised
-I asked Claude to analyse the code in this notebook.
-He drew this lovely picture to show how the notebook works.
+I asked Claude to analyse the code in this notebook and then visualise how it works.
+Here it is:

 ```mermaid
 graph TD